R8A: Adding HOV Lanes to the Outer Roadway

 What's Happening Now

-NEW: On February 13, 2017, the City Council voted to take legal action that would seek to temporarily halt the closure of the I-90 center roadway to provide the City, the Washington State Department of Transportation (WSDOT) and Sound Transit the ability to continue their ongoing negotiations about preserving mobility and safety for Mercer Island residents.
+On February 13, 2017, the City Council voted to take legal action that would seek to temporarily halt the closure of the I-90 center roadway to provide the City, the Washington State Department of Transportation (WSDOT) and Sound Transit the ability to continue their ongoing negotiations about preserving mobility and safety for Mercer Island residents.
 Read the full press release.

 Access to Future R8A Lanes